-If we fail to realize the anticipated benefits from our acquisition of Performance Technologies, Incorporated on a timely basis, or at all, our business and financial condition may be adversely affected.
+If we fail to realize the anticipated benefits from our acquisitions of PT and the SDN Businessfrom Treq on a timely basis, or at all, our business and financial condition may be adversely affected.

-We may fail to realize the anticipated benefits from our acquisition of Performance Technologies, Incorporated ("PT") on a timely basis, or at all, for a variety of reasons, including the following:
+We may fail to realize the anticipated benefits from our acquisition of PT and and/or the Treq Business acquisition on a timely basis, or at all, for a variety of reasons, as applicable, including the following:

-- problems or delays in assimilating or transitioning to Sonus the acquired operations, systems, processes, controls, technologies, products or personnel; - loss of acquired customer accounts; - unanticipated costs associated with the acquisition; - failure to identify in the due diligence process or assess the magnitude of certain liabilities we are assuming in the acquisition, which could result in unexpected litigation or regulatory exposure, unfavorable accounting treatment, unexpected increases in taxes due, a loss of anticipated tax benefits, significant issues with product quality or development or other adverse effects on our business or consolidated financial statements; - multiple or overlapping product lines as a result of the acquisition that are offered, priced and supported differently, which could cause customer confusion and delays; - higher than anticipated costs in continuing support and development of acquired products; - diversion of management's attention from our core business and the challenges of managing larger and more widespread operations from the acquisition; - adverse effects on existing business relationships of Sonus or PT with respective suppliers, licensors, contract manufacturers, customers, distributors, resellers and industry experts; - significant impairment, exit and/or restructuring charges if the products or technologies acquired in the acquisition do not meet our sales expectations or are unsuccessful; - insufficient revenue to offset increased expenses associated with the acquisition; - risks associated with entering markets in which we have no or limited prior experience; - potential loss of PT's or our own employees; and/or

-• failure to properly integrate internal controls and financial systems of the combined companies.
+- problems or delays in assimilating or transitioning to Sonus the acquired assets, operations, systems, processes, controls, technologies, products or personnel; - loss of acquired customer accounts; - unanticipated costs associated with the acquisition; - failure to identify in the due diligence process or assess the magnitude of certain liabilities we assumed in the acquisition, which could result in unexpected litigation or regulatory exposure, unfavorable accounting treatment, unexpected increases in taxes due, significant issues with product quality or development or other adverse effects on our business or consolidated financial statements; - multiple or overlapping product lines as a result of the PT acquisition that are offered, priced and supported differently, which could cause customer confusion and delays; - higher than anticipated costs in continuing support and development of acquired products; - diversion of management's attention from our core business and the challenges of managing larger and more widespread operations from the acquisition; - adverse effects on existing business relationships of Sonus or PT with respective suppliers, licensors, contract manufacturers, customers, distributors, resellers and industry experts; - significant impairment, exit and/or restructuring charges if the products or technologies acquired in the acquisition do not meet our sales expectations or are unsuccessful; - insufficient revenue to offset increased expenses associated with the acquisition; - risks associated with entering markets in which we have no or limited prior experience; - potential loss of PT's or our own employees; and/or - failure to properly integrate internal controls and financial systems of the combined companies.